 RB's use the change in the radio waves as they pass through an object to identify what it has recorded.
 It can be set to identify people, bikes, horses and probably hedgehogs ( though no one has ever asked).

-For less accurate ( but still 95%+) data, we use Passive Infra Red sensors (PIR).
+For accurate data over <3m widths, we use Passive Infra Red sensors (PIR).
 They have the distinct advantage of being more cost effective than RB’s and are easily installed and moved by local staff.
 In doorways and gates, they are ideal and difficult to beat,

 Magnetometers & Pressure Mats